-The Company has a limited history of operations and is in the preparatory phase of commencing work on the Mulloy Project.
+The Company has a limited history of operations and has only conducted early-stage work on the Mulloy Project.
 There are no known commercial quantities of mineral reserves on the Property.

 To the extent that the Company has a negative operating cash flow in future periods, the Company may need to allocate a portion of its cash reserves to fund such negative operating cash flow.
 The Company may also be required to raise additional funds through the issuance of equity or debt securities.